AlirezaTalakoobi/DQN-navigator-agent/README.md

-# DQN-navigator-agent
+# introduction
-# you can find my project descriptions in presentation.pptx
+in this project